J0n4e/emby-newsletter/README.md

 - Only supports English and French languages for the email template
 - Only supports TLS for the SMTP server
 - Only supports movies and TV shows for now
-- Not available as an Emby/Jellyfin plugin yet
+- Not available as an Emby plugin yet
 - Must be run manually or scheduled

 ## Acknowledgments